 If you live near the beach, you will likely see even higher surge and PT though.
 You can listen to Harry’s podcast about how he handled July 4th weekend at one of the busiest beaches in the country.

-Let me first say, I hate Halloween.
-I didn’t drive this year, but regretted not doing so.
+I didn’t drive on Halloween this year, but regretted not doing so.
 It would have been great money.
 There were large multipliers for a good portion of the night and of course we all saw what happened the week after with all the surge complaints.
 It went as high as 10x in certain parts of the country and riders were not happy!

 - New Year’s Day – Bowl games all day long… need I say more.
 And since most drivers will have driven late the night before, there is plenty of demand for fewer drivers.